YaokunLin/ActuaryProgrammer/docs/POETRY_README.md

 ```

 "WARNING: The Python lzma extension was not compiled.
 Missing the lzma lib?"
 If you get the following warning during a python install with pyenv.
-Perform the following updates.
+Perform the following updates:

 ```bash
 brew install xz